-I. Environmental Constraints.
-Include a description of any anticipated environmental constraints including but not limited to how the proposal will address new and any applicable continuing MEPA requirements and how the proposer will address these constraints within the Permitting Process and Implementation Plan and Schedule proposed in paragraphs C and D above.

-J. Property Management Plan.
+- I. Environmental Impacts, Constraints, and Mitigation.
+Include a description of anticipated environmental impacts associated with the proposed development.
+Address the 2010 MEPA certificate constraints and any aspects of the proposal anticipated to be subject to additional MEPA review.
+Describe anticipated mitigation measures including but not limited to visual, noise, and traffic impacts during the construction, lease-up, and operating phases.
+Discuss how the proposer will address these considerations within the Permitting Process and Implementation Plan and Schedule proposed in paragraphs C and D above. - J. Property Management Plan.
 Include a description of the plan for the ongoing ownership, operation, and management of the property to be acquired.
-The proposal must describe how the property will be maintained and kept secure prior to and during redevelopment.

-K. Infrastructure Plan.
+The proposal must also describe how the property will be maintained and kept secure prior to and during redevelopment. - K. Infrastructure Plan.
 Include a plan that addresses how the anticipated utility needs (including electric, gas, water and sewer, storm water and telecommunication requirements) of the proposed development will be met.
-As the existing utility infrastructure will not be sufficient, the proposal must address how infrastructure be added and/or upgraded, and a proposal for how these costs will be funded.
+As the existing utility infrastructure will not be sufficient, the proposal must address how infrastructure be added and/or upgraded along with a description of how these costs will be funded. - L. Public Access Plan.
+Include a description of the developer's plan to accommodate safe public access for pedestrians and vehicles to and from the Disposition Property site during redevelopment and following completion of the redevelopment effort.
+Include a description of the plan for the permanent pedestrian Connector Access Easement referenced in Section 2-6.C above. - M. Community Benefits and Impacts.
+Include a description and evaluation of the benefits of the project to the surrounding area, including, without limitation, discussion of Community Benefits to be provided as part of the Total Consideration for the Disposition Property or portion of the Disposition

-- L. Public Access Plan.
-Include a description of the developer's plan to accommodate safe public access for pedestrians and vehicles to and from the Disposition Property site during redevelopment and following completion of the redevelopment effort. - M. New Environmental Impacts.
-Include a description of anticipated environmental impacts associated with the development proposal and how they will be mitigated, including but not limited to visual, noise, and traffic during the construction, occupancy and operating phases of the proposed project.
-Mitigation measures should be proposed as necessary to demonstrate feasibility of the Development Plan. - N. Public Benefits and Impacts.
-Include a description and evaluation of the benefits of the project to the surrounding area, including, without limitation, discussion of Community Benefits to be provided as part of the Total Consideration for the Disposition Property or portion of the Disposition Property that is the subject of the proposal.
-In addition, proposals should specifically address: - The extent to which the proposed development successfully addresses anticipated traffic impacts of the proposed project. - The extent to which the proposed development addresses anticipated public school system impacts of the proposed project, based on the estimated number of school-aged children expected from the proposed housing mix and the capacity of the existing Medfield public schools. - The proposed development's anticipated impact/benefits to the local tax base and taxes to be received by the Town, including revenues from new commercial property to diversify the existing tax base. - The extent to which the proposed development incorporates energy and water efficient building practices, conserves resources, and promotes clean energy. - Provisions for parking to accommodate residents and visitors to the site without compromising roadway or neighborhood safety. - The proposed development's connectivity to Harding Street, North Street, and Medfield Town Center. - Any other local and regional benefits associated with redevelopment, including but not limited to the extent to which the redevelopment includes recreational amenities (for example, walking trails or bike paths) that will be available to the public and any proposed limitations on access during or following the redevelopment period.
+Property that is the subject of the proposal.
+In addition, proposals should specifically address:

+- The extent to which the proposed development successfully addresses anticipated traffic impacts of the proposed project. - The extent to which the proposed development addresses anticipated public school system impacts of the proposed project, based on the estimated number of school-aged children expected from the proposed housing mix and the capacity of the existing Medfield public schools. - The proposed development's anticipated impact/benefits to the local tax base and taxes to be received by the Town, including revenues from residential as well as non-residential commercial property to diversify the existing tax base. - The extent to which the proposed development incorporates energy and water efficient building practices, conserves resources, and promotes clean energy. - Provisions for parking to accommodate residents and visitors to the site without compromising roadway or neighborhood safety. - The proposed development's connectivity to Harding Street, North Street, and Medfield Town Center. - Any other local and regional benefits associated with redevelopment, including but not limited to the extent to which the redevelopment includes recreational amenities (for example, walking trails or bike paths) that will be available to the public and any proposed limitations on access during or following the redevelopment period.